duniter/duniter/doc/UCP.md

 #### Transactions

-Transaction is a document refering to [HDC Transaction format](https://github.com/c-geek/ucoin/blob/master/doc/HDC.md#transaction) whose role is either to create, fusion or transfer money.
+Transaction is a document refering to [HDC Transaction format](https://github.com/c-geek/ucoin/blob/master/doc/HDC.md#transaction) whose role is either to create, change or transfer money.
 It is the final support of money and it materializes money ownership.

 ### uCoin UCG data